 23who brings rulers to nothing, who makes the judges of the earth nothing at all.

-24They are planted scarcely.
-They are sown scarcely.
-Their stock has scarcely taken root in the ground.
-He merely blows on them and they wither, and the whirlwind takes them away as stubble.
+24They are barely planted; they are barely sown, their trunk has barely taken root in the ground when he blows on them and they wither and the whirlwind takes them away as stubble.

-25“To whom then will you liken me?
+25“To whom then will you compare me?
 Who is my equal?” says the Holy One.

 26Lift up your eyes on high and see who has created these, who brings out their army by number.
 He calls them all by name.
 By the greatness of his might and because he is strong in power, not one is lacking.

-27Why do you say, Jacob, and speak, Israel, “My way is hidden from Yahweh, and the justice due me is disregarded by my God?”
+27Why do you say, O Jacob, and speak, O Israel, “My way is hidden from Yahweh, and the justice due me is disregarded by my God?”

-28Haven’t you known?
-Haven’t you heard?
-The everlasting God, Yahweh, the Creator of the ends of the earth, doesn’t faint.
-He isn’t weary.
+28Have you not known?
+Have you not heard?
+The everlasting God, Yahweh, the Creator of the ends of the earth, does not grow faint, he is not weary.
 His understanding is unsearchable.

 29He gives power to the weak.
 He increases the strength of him who has no might.

-30Even the youths faint and get weary, and the young men utterly fall;
+30Even the youths faint and get weary, and the young men stumble, yes, stumble,

 31but those who wait for Yahweh will renew their strength.
 They will mount up with wings like eagles.
 They will run and not be weary.
 They will walk and not faint.